hazelcast/hazelcast-jet-reference-manual/docs/040_Work_with_Jet/055_Source_and_Sink_Connectors/050_Apache_Kafka.md

-Apache Kafka can be used as both a streaming source and a sink for Jet.
+Apache Kafka is a production-worthy choice of both source and sink for infinite stream processing jobs.
+It supports fault tolerance and snapshotting.
+The basic paradigm is that of a distributed publish/subscribe message queue.
+Jet's Kafka Source subscribes to a Kafka topic and the sink publishes events to a Kafka topic.

 The following code will consume from topics `t1` and `t2` and then write to `t3`: